Alejogb1/job-board/blog-data/how-do-i-prevent-activeadmin-from-infinitely-redirecting-after-a-session-timeout.md

 id: "how-do-i-prevent-activeadmin-from-infinitely-redirecting-after-a-session-timeout"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've certainly seen my share of infinite redirect loops, especially within the context of authentication and session management – it's a particularly sticky problem when dealing with frameworks like ActiveAdmin, which builds upon Rails’ authentication system.
 You've correctly identified the core issue: a session timeout occurs, and ActiveAdmin, or rather, the underlying authentication mechanisms, get caught in a loop trying to re-authenticate.

 The problem isn't necessarily a bug in ActiveAdmin itself, but rather a confluence of factors around how authentication is handled, particularly when a session expires.
 When a request comes in after the timeout, the application sees an invalid session.
 The expected response is to redirect to the login page.
-But if, for some reason, the check to determine whether a user *is* logged in, or a redirect to the login page itself, is subject to the same expired session issue, we have a cycle.
+But if, for some reason, the check to determine whether a user _is_ logged in, or a redirect to the login page itself, is subject to the same expired session issue, we have a cycle.
 The application constantly tries to re-authenticate, fails, and tries again, leading to an infinite loop.

 In my experience, these loops often manifest due to a few primary culprits: insufficient session handling, improper redirection logic after a timeout, or the way authentication logic interfaces with middleware.
 Let's break down how to prevent this with some specific techniques and code examples.

 **Understanding the Core Problem**

 First, we need to look at the fundamental mechanics.
 Rails sessions are generally managed using cookies.
 When a user logs in, a unique session identifier is stored in their cookie, which corresponds to server-side session data.
 When the session expires, that cookie (and corresponding server-side data) becomes invalid.
 Ideally, any request made with an expired cookie should redirect the user to the login screen.
-However, the redirect itself *can be problematic if it relies on session data* that no longer exists.
+However, the redirect itself _can be problematic if it relies on session data_ that no longer exists.

 **The Solution: Robust Session Handling**

-The first step is ensuring our authentication logic is robust and *not itself dependent* on a valid session when trying to determine if the current session is valid.
-Instead of relying directly on session data, we need to introduce a more durable mechanism, at least for determining if the session *is expired*.
-This often means having an intermediate check that bypasses the usual authentication process, *specifically for redirection*.
+The first step is ensuring our authentication logic is robust and _not itself dependent_ on a valid session when trying to determine if the current session is valid.
+Instead of relying directly on session data, we need to introduce a more durable mechanism, at least for determining if the session _is expired_.
+This often means having an intermediate check that bypasses the usual authentication process, _specifically for redirection_.

 Here’s an example of how to achieve this, building upon the typical approach used with `devise`, which ActiveAdmin often leverages: